Pekka1721/weatherapp/README.md

 **How to run this app**

-Click on this link here :[Link](https://pekka1721.github.io/weatherapp/)
+Click on this link here :[Github Pages](https://pekka1721.github.io/weatherapp/)
 ---
 **Run this application locally**
 -  ` To clone` this repo